Conditional Expectation Bounds with Applications in Cryptography

 where $x_0,x_1,\ldots ,x_{t-1}\in\{0,1\}^n$ and $t=t(n)$ is suitably chosen polynomial.
 The proof that $F'$ is strongly one-way is not so simple.

-The proof appeared first in an online draft of a text by Goldreich \cite{goldreich:2001}.
-Let us formulate it in terms of a reduction between cryptographic primitives (as found in \cite{luby:1996,crescenzo:99,lin:2005}).
+The first proof of this result appeared in an online draft of a text by Goldreich \cite{goldreich:2001}.
+Let us describe it in terms of a reduction between cryptographic primitives (as found in \cite{luby:1996,crescenzo:99,lin:2005}).
 For one-way functions, a {\em reduction} is a pair $({\mathcal R},{\mathcal R^*})$ where $\mathcal R$ is an efficient transformation taking $F$ to $F'$ and $\mathcal R^*$ is an efficient transformation taking each randomized function $G'$ attempting to invert $F'$ to a randomized function $G$ attempting to invert~$F$.
-There is also a condition, detailed below, relating the probability that $G$ inverts $F$ to the probability that $G'$ inverts $F'$.
-In this situation we say $({\mathcal R},{\mathcal R^*})$ reduces $F$ to $F'$.
-(It would be more accurate to say this is a reduction of the invertibility problem for $F$ to the invertibility problem for $F'$.)
+There is also a condition, detailed in section~\ref{oneway}, relating the probability that $G$ inverts $F$ to the probability that $G'$ inverts $F'$.
+In this situation, we say $({\mathcal R},{\mathcal R^*})$ is a reduction from $F$ to $F'$ (although it would be more accurate to say it is a reduction of the invertibility problem for $F$ to the invertibility problem for $F'$).

 Goldreich's proof implicitly gives such a reduction. ${\mathcal R}$ is the the direct power construction.
 The crux of the proof is to specify ${\mathcal R^*}$ so that if $G'$ is probabilistic polynomial time (p.p.t.) computable then so is $G$, and whenever $G$ inverts $F$ with probability significantly less than~1, $G'$ inverts $F'$ with negligible probability.
-Reformulated, this is an instance of (\ref{pone}).
-One then observes that to any {p.p.t.} function $G'$ attempting to invert $F'$, we may apply ${\mathcal R^*}$ to obtain $G$.
-If $F$ is weakly one-way, $G$ inverts $F$ with probability significantly less than~1 and, thus, $G'$ inverts $F'$ with negligible probability; \ie, $F'$ is strongly one-way.
+If $F$ is weakly one-way, every {p.p.t.} $G$ inverts $F$ with probability significantly less than~1, and, hence, every {p.p.t.} $G'$ inverts $F'$ with negligible probability.
+Therefore, $F'$ is strongly one-way.
+The proof of this in \cite{goldreich:2001} relies on a number of technical subsidiary results running to several pages.
+Using the conditional expectation inequality (\ref{pone}), we are able to significantly simplify the proof (cf. Theorem~\ref{weaktostrong}).